2003 Maldives civil unrest: Investigation

 Gayoom established a Presidential Commission on September 20, 2003 to investigate Naseem's death and the shooting incident at Maafushi Prison.
-The findings of the commission were released to the public with the title "Report on the Death of Hassan Evan Naseem" and "Investigative Findings on the Incident of Shooting at Maafushi jail" respectively.
+The findings of the commission were released to the public with the title "Report on the Death of Hassan Evan Naseem" or “Investigative Findings on the Death of Hassan Evan Naseem" and "Investigative Findings on the Incident of Shooting at Maafushi jail" respectively.
 However, several sections from these public report were omitted due to national security concerns.

-During the investigation, survivors were interviewed and investigation teams were sent to Nawaloka Hospital and Apollo Hospital in Colombo where those who survived were being treated.
-Members of the commission visited Maafushi jail on September 23 and October 6, 2003 and Girifushi training center (on November 30) to obtain information on the nature of weapons used in shooting.
+During the investigation, survivors were interviewed and investigation teams were sent to Nawaloka Hospital and Apollo Hospital (now Lanka Hospitals) in Colombo where those who survived were being treated.
+Members of the commission visited Maafushi Jail on September 23 and October 6, 2003 and Girifushi Training Center (on November 30) to obtain information on the nature of weapons used in shooting.
+12 people were pressed charges and 8 were given death sentences.